Exact quantum conformal symmetry, its spontaneous breakdown, and gravitational Weyl anomaly: Conclusions and discussion

 It has been shown that this Higgs-dilaton Lagrangian can solve all the observational problems of the Standard Model (such as inflation, neutrino masses, baryon asymmetry of the Universe, and Dark Matter), provided the scale symmetry is spontaneously broken (for discussion of inflation see \cite{Garcia-Bellido:2011kqb}, and for review of other problems \cite{Boyarsky:2009ix}).
 It is of crucial importance that the non-minimal couplings of the Higgs and dilaton fields to the Ricci scalar are not constrained by any value ($-\frac{1}{6}$ for the Weyl symmetry).
 This freedom allows to arrange the appearance of all scales in the low energy physics and gravity (namely, Higgs vev and Planck mass) from one source -- dilaton vev.
 We also briefly discuss the possibility to solve the strong CP problem in QCD using the dilaton Chern-Simons coupling to the gauge fields and non-perturbative breaking of the scale symmetry.
 We underline once more that the massless dilaton does not lead to the fifth force and thus is harmless from the experimental point of view \cite{Wetterich:1987fm, Wetterich:1987fk,Shaposhnikov:2008xb,Ferreira:2016kxi}.

 We thank Georgios Karananas, Andrei Mikhailov, Alexander Monin, Emil Mottola, Valery Rubakov and Arkady Tseytlin for useful discussions.
 A.T. is supported by Simons Foundation Award ID 555326 under the Simons Foundation Origins of the Universe initiative, Cosmology Beyond Einstein’s Theory.
 A.T. thanks EPFL, where a part of this work was done, for hospitality.
 This work was supported by ERC-AdG-2015 grant 694896 and by the Swiss National Science Foundation Excellence grant 200020B 182864.
+M.S. was also supported by the Generalitat Valenciana grant PROMETEO/2021/083.